Milo Yiannopoulos comes to Cal Poly, protests ensue - Mustang News

 Protesters shouted, “This is what democracy looks like.”
 Supporters shouted, “U.S.A, U.S.A.”

-Onlookers across the street lounged on the low brick wall foreground of Sequoia Hall and jeered.
+Onlookers across the street lounged on the low brick wall foreground of the Sequoia Hall dormitories and jeered.
 Commuters tried to slip by the dramatics unnoticed.

 Protesters and attendees stood facing each other with the temporary chain-link fence with law enforcement in riot gear acting as a buffer to their clashing ideologies.
 After a half hour, the attendees were ushered into Spanos Theatre followed by a cacophony of chants and the clinking of picket signs against the fence.